What is an Accounting Information System (AIS)?

-The benefits associated with utilizing an accounting information system include:
+The benefits of using accounting information system

 - Robust data collection provides information for decision-making.